Raphzz/MuzzCodeChallenge/README.md

 - **Language**: Swift

 ## Limitations

-I decided to use InputBarAccessoryView library as instructed by Muzz engineering team, but the it's implementation with SwiftUI is flawed, there is an issue with the adjustable height of the TextField.
+- I decided to use InputBarAccessoryView library as instructed by Muzz engineering team, but the it's implementation with SwiftUI is flawed, there is an issue with the adjustable height of the TextField.
-I managed to set a fixed Height for the TextField, but once you start breaking lines, the height does not adapt properly.
+- I managed to set a fixed Height for the TextField, but once you start breaking lines, the height does not adapt properly.

-I did  try to briefly look through their GitHub issues, see if someone else had this issue before, but could not find anything conclusive.

-I decided to focus on more pressing things, such as architecture and the chat functionality itself.
+- No UI tests - Easily achievable tho using XCUITest.

 ## Key Features